hpxmlwg/hpxml/guide/source/program_administrator/program_management_systems.rst

 There are also several program administrators that participate in BPI WG-5.
-If you have questions or would like to share their experiences, please reach out by contacting the group at Julie.Caracino@nyserda.ny.gov.
-[NEED DIFFERENT, GENERIC EMAIL ADDRESS HERE.]
+If you have questions or would like to share their experiences, please reach out by contacting the group at hpxml@homeperformance.org.

 Plan for Testing and HPXML Coordination Support
 ***********************************************